nitinkr21nv/solar-system/README.md

 ### What is the Solar System activity?
 The Solar System activity is a tool to encourage children to learn more about the planets and their moons (natural satellites).
-It is my hope that this tool serves as a practical and interactve way to explore astronomy.
+It is my hope that this tool serves as a practical and interactive way to explore astronomy.

 ### Learn more about Sugar